kyletp09/heathly/README.md

 ## Core Features

+### Barcode & Camera Scanning
+- Point your camera at any product barcode for an instant lookup
+- Uses the browser's `BarcodeDetector` API (or a JS library fallback) via `getUserMedia`
+- Decoded barcode → passed directly to the `/product/<id>` backend endpoint
+- Works on mobile and desktop (any device with a camera)

 ### Ingredient Analysis
 - Breaks down every ingredient in a product
 - Covers all consumable categories: food, beauty, skincare, supplements, and more